TheOdinProject/curriculum/react/getting_started_with_react/passing_data_between_components.md

   }
 ```

 As you can see, we now only need to supply prop values to `Button` when rendering within `App` if they differ from the default values defined in the function parameters.
-This approach is simpler and aligns with JavaScript's default parameter syntax.

 You may also come across the use of `defaultProps` in some codebases.
 This was traditionally used to set default values for props, particularly in class components.
 Here’s how it looks: